laulandn/PETSCIIRobotsMac/README.md

 + Event handling works in menu, but not game.
 + Missing several important graphic functions.
 + No sound.
-+ Uses 256 color art, but doesn't change (or support) palette from default!
++ Uses 256 color art, but doesn't change palette from default!
++ (There's no Mac code to handle palettes yet)

 Original SDL code is still present and works.  #define "_MAC" to build for Mac instead.